benwatson/docs/tms/tms-administrators/courses-and-activities/overall/edit-course.md

 * Auto Archive
 * Archive

 If you edit a course after any training has started, a message displays stating: This course has been used for a class or a course assignment and some fields cannot be changed.
-If you need to update the content, we recommend using the **Save As** button to [clone the course](/tms/tms-administratots/courses-and-activities/overall/clone-course.md) creating a new version of the course for future deliveries.
+If you need to update the content, we recommend using the **Save As** button to BROKEN [clone the course](/tms/tms-administratots/courses-and-activities/overall/clone-course.md) creating a new version of the course for future deliveries.

 To access all course features for editing, edit the course and select the **Save As** button.
 This creates a duplicate course profile and opens a dialog box to name the new course.
 The new course has all fields, activities, and settings open for editing; it can be updated and saved.
 Future deliveries of classes and course assignments can be created using the new course profile.

 Changes needed for a class in progress can be made by cloning the course and making the needed changes.
-The [class in progress can also be cloned] (/tms/tms-administrators/classes/schedule/clone-class.md), the course changed to the new course and saved.
+The BROKEN [class in progress can also be cloned] (/tms/tms-administrators/classes/schedule/clone-class.md), the course changed to the new course and saved.
 On the roster you can use the **Add Students from Event** link to choose the original class and add all those students as enrolled.

 In order to not be invoiced for enrollments from a class in progress that was replaced by a new class using the new course, _you are required to contact Learn on Demand Systems Support the first day of class._ We can cancel the class session on your behalf.
 Requesting cancellation of classes beyond the first day of a class or beyond course assignment’s creation date requires approval by your Account Executive.